MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -BackLogVisibilites
-A hash-table where the keys are Backlogs - either by display name like "Epics" or the refernce name like "Microsoft.EpicCategory" - and the values are true or false.
-The backlogs listed will be hidden or revealed based on the value.
-If text is used instead of a boolean, "False" or "No" will be treated as false (hide) and all other non-empty values will be treated as true (show).
+A hash-table where the keys are backlogs - either by display name like "Epics" or the reference name like "Microsoft.EpicCategory" - and the values are true or false depending on whether the the backlog should be visible or not..
+If text is used instead of a Boolean, "False" or "No" will be treated as false (hide) and all other non-empty values will be treated as true (show).
 Any backlogs not included in the hash-table will be left unchanged.

 ```yaml
 Type: Hashtable